 Rowling’s unthinking invocation of the literary trope of the “orphan”.

 There is no getting around the fact that literature is crawling with orphans.
 Orphans are a trope that gets deployed in stories intended for just about every level of audience.
-And the way the trope is used varies somewhat according towho its intended audience is.
+And the way the trope is used varies somewhat according to who its intended audience is.

 In children’s adventure tales, you are often convinced that the protagonist is an orphan merely to get the grown-ups out of the way, so they will not hijack the story.
 Indeed, so many protagonists of children’s adventures are orphans that you sometimes rather get the impression that orphans all must lead very dashing and exciting lives.

 In YA novels being an orphan is frequently the focal point of the story’s conflict, since one whole purpose of YA fiction is to extrapolate what it takes to function as a young adult.
 Often a far-too-young adult.
-Indeed, an “adult” of 10 or less.
+Indeed, an “adult” aged 10 or less.

-But adult fiction also makes frequent use of the motif of the orphan, sometimes as the protagonist, sometimes as a supporting character, sometimes as the “damsel in distress” or the McGuffin.
+But fiction marketed to adults also makes frequent use of the motif of the orphan, sometimes as the protagonist, sometimes as a supporting character, sometimes as the “damsel in distress” or the McGuffin.
 One could probably attempt to generalize about the use of the orphan in fiction intended for an adult audience, but you will have to excuse me if I decline that particular invitation, the field is just too broad.

-Nor is it only fiction or “literature” which invoke the orphan trope.
+Nor is it only fiction or “literature” which invokes the orphan trope.
 This trope is also a staple element in myth and folklore.
-I am inclined to suspect that this is the manner in which Rowling was attempting to deploy it.
+I am inclined to suspect that this was the manner in which Rowling was attempting to deploy it.
 This may have been a mistake.
 She was writing fiction.
 She ought to have used a fictional variant.
 It’s not like there aren’t enough of them.

 Folklore is not literature.
 Nor is it, properly speaking, fiction.
 It is essentially psychodrama, and very little in it is really what it pretends to be.
 The “evil stepparents” are in fact your own parents whenever they set out to thwart you.
 The witch who tries to enslave or devour you is not really a witch, the wolves in the woods are not really wolves.
 You can flitter about and amuse yourself with the surface of the tale without digging any deeper, but if you are wise, you will take nothing that you meet there for granted, or at face value.